Alfresco/docs-alfresco/content-services/latest/admin/securing-install.md

 >**Note**. the communication between Solr and the Repository is NOT encrypted by default.
 See [Docker Compose](https://github.com/Alfresco/acs-deployment/blob/master/docker-compose/docker-compose.yml){:target="_blank"}
 and [Helm](https://github.com/Alfresco/acs-deployment/blob/master/helm/alfresco-content-services/values.yaml){:target="_blank"} configurations.
+The reason for this is that providing SSL encryption out-of-the-box is always tricky.
+For example, providing default certificates make no sense, and generated self signed certs my not fit your policy if you have your own PKI.
+What we provide in terms of helm charts are building blocks for you to build upon, it's not a production ready configuration.

 When secure communication is turned on between Solr and the Repository the Solr web application uses certificate-based client authentication (i.e. so the Repository knows that it is really Solr talking to it).
 But, by default, the